glenndehaan/devinfo/README.md

 - Open up a browser and go to http://127.0.0.1:4289

 #### Config
-The default snap config can be found here:
+The config can be found here:
 ```
 /var/snap/devinfo/common/config.json
 ```